Code-Institute-Submissions/MemorySafe/TESTING.md

 - The **Contact** Page has the address, contact details and a map with their location.
 This will be linked to Google Map with Geolocation.

 ### Testing and debugging
 I have checked the website on www.responsinator.com.
-On this website you can see how your website looks on the following screen sizes on one single page:
+On this website you can see how your website looks on the following screen sizes on one single web page:

 -iPhone eXpensive portrait · width: 375px;